*** 20th Anniversary: 2003 to 2023 ***

 Alberta is a fabulous place to consider living and offers many activities and sites that would be worth seeing, even in the winter months.
 So come join the rest of us in your bundled up layered clothing for a game of pond hockey on the outdoor ice, meet us at our beautiful ski hill and experience the breath taking mountainous view of the Crowsnest Past, just make sure to drive carefully and yes you may want to make sure your car has a block heater installed!

-Barry's Response - I imported a used Lexus from Texas last summer.
-The first thing I bought for it afterwards: All-Season Tires (maybe should-a gone winter this time around).
-The second: a block heater.
+Barry's Response - Last summer, I imported a used Lexus from Texas.
+After that, I bought All-Season Tires (maybe should've gone winter this time).
+Second: a block heater.

 Search this site for more information now.